GW-HIVE/biomuta-old/docs/source/tcga_convert.rst

 **Mapping**
 ###########

-All the mapping files are available in the scripts repository in the folder pipeline/convert_step2/mapping
+All the mapping files are available in the repository folder *pipeline/convert_step2/mapping*

 The mapping files used for converting TCGA are: